ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab00.md

 Each pair partner should take a turn at this step.
 </div>

 Your next step will be to create a github *repository* or repo for short.

-TODO Continue from here...   describe how to create the repo.

-Describe how to put some text in the repo using only the web interface...

 Your first repository will have a name that corresponds to your first name and last initial such as: